yhamamachi/simple-camera-streaming/README.md

 Run `python3 ./server.py` and connect to `http://[local_address]:5900` using your web browser.
 For configuration options look at the top of the `server.py` file.

+### test-server

+This is made for only streaming test without video device(ex.
+USB camera).
+Usage is same as original server.py.

 ## Screenshot

 ![Preview of Kindle VNC Client](http://i.imgur.com/pKdzviw.jpg)